Free expat tax extension icon

 For many, the value of a Swiss bank account lies in its unmatched blend of flexibility and international reach.
 It offers more than just a place to park money – it’s a strategic tool for managing finances.
 Here are more reasons why it could be the right choice for you.

-- Political stability: Switzerland’s debt-to-GDP ratio rests near 40%, giving international businesses confidence that systemic shocks are rare.
-Deposits below CHF 100,000 enjoy depositor protection under ESI-Suisse.
+• Political stability: Switzerland’s debt-to-GDP ratio rests near 40%, giving international businesses confidence that systemic shocks are rare.
+Eligible deposits at FINMA-authorised banks and securities firms are generally protected up to CHF 100,000 per client in the event of bankruptcy, subject to the Swiss depositor-protection rules.

 Swiss banks apply strict KYC rules that go beyond many EU standards.
 Collecting the right paperwork in advance speeds approvals and prevents costly compliance follow-ups.